2012 Serbian local elections: Šumadija District

 Local elections were held in the one city (Kragujevac) and five of the six other municipalities of the Šumadija District.
 The exception was Aranđelovac, where the last election had been held in 2010.

 Together for Šumadija leader Veroljub Stevanović affiliated with the United Regions of Serbia in this election and won a plurality victory in Kragujevac.
 He remained in office for two years before a shift in local political alliances brought the Serbian Progressive Party to power.

 The Democratic Party won a majority in Batočina and held power in that municipality for the term that followed.
 It also won a plurality victory in Lapovo and, while it narrowly lost the election to the Socialist Party of Serbia, also formed government in Knić; in both of these jurisdictions, the government proved unstable and the party fell from power.

 An independent list aligned with United Regions of Serbia won in Rača, while incumbent mayor Dragan Jovanović led a coalition led by New Serbia to a majority victory in Topola.

 Kragujevac

 Results of the election for the City Assembly of Kragujevac:

 Incumbent mayor Veroljub Stevanović of Together for Šumadija was confirmed for another term in office after the election, with support from the Liberal Democratic Party, the Serbian Renewal Movement, the Socialist Party of Serbia, United Serbia, the Democratic Party of Serbia, and smaller parties represented in the assembly.
 Over the next two years, Stevanović's allies left the government; when the Serbian Renewal Movement switched its affiliation in October 2014, the Serbian Progressive Party was able to form a new city administration with Radomir Nikolić as mayor.

+Future parliamentarian Slađana Radisavljević was elected on the Democratic Party of Serbia list.
+She resigned her seat on 7 December 2012.

+Parliamentarian Nataša Jovanović appeared in the lead position on the Serbian Radical Party's list.